michaelmdresser/sudoku/README.md

 # sudoku
 sudoku solver

+Based on [Peter Norvig's post](https://norvig.com/sudoku.html) on the subject.
+I had to mangle it a fair bit for Clojure, but I stole all of the core concepts from him.

 ### But why?
 It seemed like an interesting problem and I wanted to learn some Clojure.